awasthiabhijeet/structcbr/README.md

 This code is built on top of the Author implementation of [SmBOP](https://github.com/OhadRubin/SmBop)

 **NOTE**: This is an inital version of the code.
-We will release a cleaner version with the public version of our paper.
+We will release a cleaner version soon.

 # Instructions